Eclipse cycle: Notes

 An eclipse cycle equal to 299 years and about ten and a half months, always occurring on the same node.
 Peter Macdonald found that a series of eclipses of especially long duration visible from Britain occurs with this interval in the period AD 1 to 3000.
 A Macdonald series has around ten eclipses and lasts about 3000 years.
-All or most are on the same day of the week, since the interval is only about an hour less than a whole number of weeks and the length is fairly constant becauses the anomaly of the moon is almost constant.
+All or most are on the same day of the week, since the interval is only about an hour less than a whole number of weeks and the length is fairly constant because the anomaly of the moon is almost constant.